-Questions can be directed to Marlene Kowalski-Braun, MI-ACE executive board member and GVSU associate vice provost for Student Affairs and Inclusion and Equity, at email@example.com or (616) 331-3585.
+Questions can be directed to Marlene Kowalski-Braun, MI-ACE executive board member and assistant vice president for inclusion and student affairs at GVSU, at email@example.com.

 The second cohort of the Senior-level Leadership Shadow Program met September 15 at Grand Valley State University for a day-long orientation.